Founder/Director of Public Relations

 Robert J. Bartz is a senior shareholder of Barber & Bartz and oversees the litigation division of the law firm.
 His primary legal practice focuses on complex commercial litigation.
 He has tried cases in state and federal courts from California to Connecticut.
 In recent years, he has been involved in a lawsuit believed to be the largest of its kind in U.S. history.
 Mr. Bartz has a Martindale-Hubbell AV preeminent rating and has been recognized as an klahoma Super Lawyer in commercial litigation.
 He is also listed in Oklahoma’s Top Rated Lawyers.
 Mr. Bartz is a Fellow in the Litigation Counsel of America, a trial lawyer honorary society composed of less than one half of one percent of American lawyers.
 Fellows are selected upon effectiveness and accomplishment in litigation and superior ethical reputation.
 He is also a NAFLA 2015& 2016 Nationally Ranked “Top 10 Attorney.”
 He is married to Cindy who is the Regional Representative for Tulsa Woven, which is affiliated with Stonecroft Ministries.
 They have two married daughters and four grandchildren.

 Meredith Fuller is a firsthand witness of the love and compassion that Joy in the Cause delivers.
 She first encountered Lisa and Mavis Pearl visiting patients at her workplace and she’s been hooked ever since.
 She is a faithful volunteer for JITC wherever she’s needed — whether it’s dressing up stuffed Mavis dogs or chairing a fundraising committee.
 Meredith also serves as the community liaison for a local hospice, enjoys teaching 4th grade Sunday school, and helps on the media ministry team of her church.
-She spends as much time as she can with her wonderful husband Justin, her son Drevin, and their super spoiled pup Lola.
+She spends as much time as she can with her wonderful husband Justin, her sons Drevin and Dalton, and their super spoiled pup Lola.

 Lisa Van Campen